November 17-18, 2005 - Minyanville.com

 Investors that have a social investing gene in them would be more upset about owning WMT than about owning a liquor (or any other sin) company.
 My view on social investing is very simple: it is an oxymoron.
 Investing is done to make money.
 Any company scrutinized enough won’t pass the “social” test.
 It is hard enough finding good investments, adding another very subjective criteria to the mix only makes it more difficult.

-This is what Larry the Liquidator said about social investing: “Take the money.
+Larry the Liquidator said about social investing: “Take the money.
 Invest it somewhere else.
 Maybe, maybe you'll get lucky and it'll be used productively.
 And if it is, you'll create new jobs and provide a service for the economy and, God forbid, even make a few bucks for yourselves.
 And if anybody asks, tell 'em ya gave at the plant.”
-Mailbag: Sin Stocks

 Vitaliy,